Zerohazard8x/2lazy4gist/AI.md

 **_Programming: Rewriting code_**

 ```
 Please try to rewrite the following code, fixing all errors and reducing file size.
+If you want, you can rewrite comments, but not outright delete them.
 ```

 ---